Great question, but here’s the problem: I don’t like either very much!

 If you have say around $500 to spend, and assuming you are chasing a medium compliance cartridge for a typical medium mass tonearm, there are lots of choices.
 Moving coil cartridges are technically better for a number of reasons, but at this low price point (yes, $500 is low priced for cartridges), moving coils are almost always high output types, of basic construction and generally don’t sound great.

-Much beyond $500, moving magnet cartridges don’t get a lot better because they are limited by the moving mass or inertia of the moving elements.
+Much beyond $500, moving magnet cartridges don’t get a lot better because they are technically limited by the moving mass or inertia of the moving elements.
 Low output moving coils start to come into their own at around the $750 mark.
 From here, the advantages of moving coils become critically important and this is why most cartridges I recommend from $750 are MC types and basically all high-end cartridges are coils.

 It’s also why all of my serious carts are and have been moving coils.
-There’s no accident or conspiracy here, you can just listen on good systems and you’ll hear it, but it creates that hi-fi equipment problem where one wants to spend more money!
+There’s no accident or conspiracy here, you can just listen on good systems and you’ll hear it, but it creates that hi-fi equipment problem where one wants to spend more and more money!

 Keep in mind though that you need an altogether better playback chain to get the most out of a low output MC cart.
 A real rookie error involves listening to a nice MC cart on a cheap phono preamp.
 You’ll never hear all that the low output MC cart can do because of the limited resolution of the phono preamp.
-The best solution is a step-up transformer.
+The best solution is a high-quality step-up transformer.